joarreg/Sherpa.ai-Federated-Learning-Framework/README.md

 See the [install](install.md) documentation for instructions on how to install Sherpa.FL.

-## Getting Started

-See the [get started](docs/get_started.md) documentation for a brief introduction to using Sherpa.FL.

 ## Contributing

 If you are interested in contributing to Sherpa.FL with tutorials, datasets, models, aggregation mechanisms or any other code others could benefit of please be sure to review the [contributing guidelines](CONTRIBUTING.md).